r00t-3xp10it/redpill/lib/CertSign_PS1/readme.md

 Do 'NOT' use Regex when invoking -Action 'del' to delete certificates from the Windows Store.
-Because Invoke-LazySign.ps1 cmdlet uses recursive search by default (deleting multiple certs)
+Because Invoke-LazySign.ps1 cmdlet uses recursive search by default (deleting multiple certs) This function as a precaution it asks for comfirmation before deleting the certificate(s).

 This cmdlet will 'NOT' sign our script.ps1 if 'Set-ExecutionPolicy AllSigned,RemoteSigned' are set.
 Because ExecutionPolicy will prevent this cmdlet from running.
-If you wish to bypass the restrictions then execute the 'PSscriptSigning.bat' batch module contained in this same repository (the first module)
+If you wish to bypass this restrictions then execute the 'PSscriptSigning.bat' batch module contained in this same repository (the first module)

-The PSscriptSigning.bat script can only be used to sign 'ONE' cmdlet at a time, because it uses the same Subject Name everytime it signs one cmdlet ( Subject: My_Code_Signing_Certificate )
 ```

 Article: https://github.com/r00t-3xp10it/hacking-material-books/blob/master/obfuscation/working-with-certificates.md